Soldier Blue: Plot

 In 1877 Colorado Territory, a young woman, Cresta Lee, and young Colorado Private Honus Gant are joined together by fate when they are the only two survivors after their group is massacred by the Cheyenne.
 Gant is devoted to his country and duty; Lee, who has lived with the Cheyenne for two years, is scornful of Gant (she refers to him as "Soldier Blue" derisively) and declares that in this conflict she sympathizes with them.
 The two must now try to make it to Fort Reunion, the army camp, where Cresta's fiancé, an army officer, waits for her.
-As they travel through the desert with very low supplies, hiding from the Indians, they are spotted by a group of Kiowa horsemen.
+As they travel through the desert with very low supplies, hiding from the Native Americans, they are spotted by a group of Kiowa horsemen.
 Under pressure from Cresta, Honus fights and seriously wounds the group's chief when the chief challenges him.
 Honus finds himself unable to kill the disgraced Kiowa leader, whose own men stab him leaving Honus and Cresta alone.
 The ideological gulf between them is also revealed in their attitudes towards societal mores, with the almost-puritanical Honus disturbed by things Cresta barely notices.

 The duo are pursued by a corrupt trader who sells guns to the Cheyenne, but whose latest shipment of weapons Honus has managed to destroy.
 An injured Honus finds himself in a cave where Cresta has left him to get help.
-She arrives at Fort Reunion, only to discover that her fiancé's cavalry unit plans to attack the peaceful Indian village of the Cheyenne the following day.
+She arrives at Fort Reunion, only to discover that her fiancé's cavalry unit plans to attack the peaceful Native American village of the Cheyenne the following day.
 She rides to the village in time to warn Spotted Wolf, the Cheyenne chief.
-The chief does not recognize the danger and, under a U.S. flag, rides out to extend a hand of friendship to the American soldiers.
+The chief does not recognize the danger and, under a U.S. flag, rides out to extend a hand of friendship to the European American soldiers.
 The soldiers, however, obey the orders of their psychopathic commanding officer and open artillery fire on the village.

-After a cavalry charge decimates the Indian men, the soldiers enter the village and begin to rape and kill the Cheyenne women.
+After a cavalry charge decimates the Native American men, the soldiers enter the village and begin to rape and kill the Cheyenne women.
 Honus attempts to halt the atrocities, to no avail, and he is later arrested for treason by his own comrades.
 Cresta attempts to lead the remaining women and children to safety, but her group is discovered and massacred, though Cresta herself survives and is arrested for treason by the soldiers.
 Honus is dragged away chained behind an army wagon while a despairing Cresta is left with the few Cheyenne survivors.